codejones-hub/plutus/doc/tutorials/contract-testing.rst

 token types.
 In this case the game token is called a "guess", and the script managing game tokens has the hash f6879a6330ef3c0c4e9b73663bab99ab3a397984ceccb5c6569f8aeb3a3d61da.
-A little confusingly, the ADA token name is displayed as an empty string, as is the hash of the corresponding monetary policy.
+A little confusingly, the Ada token name is displayed as an empty string, as is the hash of the corresponding monetary policy.

 Introducing contract models